 The BYU Marriott editing and usage guide is used for print and web publications such as Marriott Alumni Magazine, department newsletters and blogs, and the school website.
 It is also provided as a resource for the media.

 This guide aims to cover exceptions and items not sufficiently covered in other guides.
 For items not outlined here, consult the latest edition of the Chicago Manual of Style or Merriam-Webster Dictionary.
 For news releases, consult the Associated Press Stylebook.
-Other helpful guides include the BYU Style Guide and The Church of Jesus Christ of Latter-day Saints Name Style Guide.
+Style guides from BYU and The Church of Jesus Christ of Latter-day Saints may also be useful.